blackberry/BWS-Samples/README.md

 - To run the AuthenticationSample.java app, make sure that the project also includes Krb5LoginModuleConfiguration.java and ServiceTicketGenerator.java as separate files.

 ## 12.x Samples
+The samples ahve been tested with both BES12 and BlackBerry UEM.
 In BES12 and BlackBerry UEM, SSO authentication is not supported.
-The AuthenticationSample apps still include this functionality for compatibility with BES 10.
+The AuthenticationSample apps still include this functionality for compatibility with BES10.

 ### C&#35;